 Six profiles of engagement were found using a rigorous model selection approach.
 In terms of comparing the make-up of the specific profiles to other, past research, little work has examined profiles of engagement.
 Schmidt et al. (2018) did examine profiles of engagement, which were constructed from indicators cognitive, behavioral, and affective engagement (but not perceptions of challenge and competence, as in this study).
 Schmidt et al. (2018) found six profiles, some of which partially overlap with those found in the present study.
 In particular, on the basis of the items shared between the studies, a Universally low, All moderate, and Full profile were found in both studies.
 However, as these profiles are characterized by the (uniform) level across all of the variables, this is only limited evidence for the presence of these profiles in the larger population of youth engaged in science and STEM-related learning activities.
 The number of profiles found is broadly similar to that found in past researcg: Schmidt et al. (2018) found six profiles of engagement.

 The six profiles lend insight into how youth engage during summer STEM programs.
-In particular, the Only behavioral, Only affective, and Engaged and competent but not challenged profiles were found in the present study, but not in Schmidt et al.’s (2018) study.
+In particular, both the Only behavioral, Only affective, and Engaged and competent but not challenged profiles were found in the present study, but not in Schmidt et al.’s (2018) study.
 Youth were highly engaged (as may be anticipated given the goals and design of such programs), but perceive a misalignment between their (high) competence and how (not very) challenged they were.
 According to past theory (e.g., Csikszentmihalyi, 1997) and some research (e.g., Shernoff et al., 2016), such a profile would be unexpected, as high levels of engagement are expected to be associated with high levels of both challenge and competence.
 In this study, a profile characterized by high competence but (very) low challenge was associated with very high engagement.
 This profile, Engaged and competent but not challenged, then, seems to suggest a type of engagement that may be unique and common to summer STEM programs.
 Perhaps such a profile may be expected given the lower stakes (compared to formal educational settings) of summer STEM programs (and other informal learning environments) and the degree of competence that youth–many of whom have chosen to attend the particular program (Beymer et al., 2018)–perceive during them.

 In addition to suggesting a profile of engagement that is distinct to summer STEM program, this profile and the other two not found in past research have some implications for youth activity leaders.
-In particular, they suggest that lower challenge may not, as would be anticipated given theory and past research, be associated with lower engagement.
-Because of this, it may be recommended that activities that are not challenging but have other possible benefits to youth (i.e., benefits from activities designed to support youths’ social skills), can be integrated into programs, along with other, more challenging activities that are also highly engaging to youth.
+In particular, they suggest that lower challenge may not, as would be anticipated given theory and past research (i.e., Csikszentmihalyi, 1990; Shernoff et al., 2016), be associated with lower engagement.
+This may suggest that activities that are not challenging but have other possible benefits to youth (i.e., benefits from activities designed to support youths’ social skills), can be integrated into programs, along with other, more challenging activities that are also engaging.

 Key findings related to work with data and youth characteristics and their relations to engagement